-4 Reasons Your Dog May Be Licking His Paws
+4 Reasons Why My Dog May Be Licking His Paws

 It is very frustrating when you watch your dog incessantly licking his paws, especially when your dog loses interest in everything around him.
 There are specific reasons for this behavior.
 It is up to you, as the owner, to try to figure out what may be going on.
 The best thing you should do is to see a veterinarian and have him do the investigative work with the right diagnostic tools.

 While it's true that dogs may like to groom their paws every now and then, too much licking is often indicative of an underlying problem.
 Don't let your dog's paw-licking get out of hands.
 Sometimes, it can become an addicting behavior that is difficult to eradicate.
 Dogs who lick their paws excessively often develop stains in the fur of their paws (if they are light-colored), and sometimes they may even develop unsightly wounds, which can be difficult to treat.

 A good place to start is to observe your dog.
 Is he licking one paw or both?
 If the licking is only limited to one paw, then this often suggests that the source of trouble is right there within the paw.
 Very likely your dog has pain in his paw and the causes may be various, ranging from wounds, insect bites, a thorn or piece of glass embedded, a broken nail, etc. If you do not see anything, do not give up.
 See your vet.
 Sometimes there may be something going on at a deeper level, such as a muscle sprain or some type of inflammation or fracture.